Faazlaeeq/Insta-Pay/README.md

-# task1
+# Insta Pay

-A new Flutter project.
+Figma to Flutter pixel perfect design
 ## Getting Started

 This project is a starting point for a Flutter application.